ElizabethAnnDavis/SBA320/README.md

 - **Image.css:** sets the size of the images to be more uniform
 - **ImageContainer.jsx:** holds a previous button, Image, and a next button together in a group
 - **ImageContainer.css:** uses display flex on the item in the container and does some css on the buttons, including button hover effects
-- **Nav.jsx:** navbar containing links to main page, details page, and a dropdown list that accesses `react-router-dom` to use `Link` to create a clikcable list of image titles
+- **Nav.jsx:** navbar containing links to main page, details page, and a dropdown list that accesses `react-router-dom` to use `Link` to create a clikcable list of image titles and uses `useState` to deterime if the dropdown menu is expanded
 - **Nav.css:** sets the navbar's opacity and pins it to the top of the display and styles the nav items like the dropdown menu
 - **Title.jsx:** receives a title as a prop and returns the title as an h1 element to display
 - **Title.css:** styles the title